Healthy Homes Assessment Stokes Valley

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling could be significant for property managers and landlords.
-For professional advice, call now and schedule your rental properties home evaluation.
+The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can have a significant impact for landlords and property managers.
+For specialist guidance, contact us today and book your rental properties home assessment.

 home assessments for rental properties